openglobus/openglobus/README.md

 1. Clone repositiory.
 2. Run **npm install** in the repo folder.
 3. Bind openglobus repo folder with http server virtual directory.
-4. Now you can open sandbox example <virtual directory name>/sandbox/1/index.html (or create your own) in a browser, and change sources.
+4. Now you can open sandbox example --virtual directory name--/sandbox/1/index.html (or create your own) in a browser, and change sources.

 ### Build